Robinson Crusoe: Film adaptations

+The first film adaptation was produced and directed by Georges Méliès in 1902.

 There is a 1927 silent film titled Robinson Crusoe.
 The Soviet 3D film Robinson Crusoe was produced in 1947.

 One of the first adaptations still available dates from 1932 titled Mr. Robinson Crusoe.
 This film was produced by Douglas Fairbanks Sr and directed by Eddie Sutherland.
-Set in Tahiti, the film depicts Defoe trying to survive on a desert island for almost a year.
+Set in Tahiti, the film depicts Steve Drexel, the main character, trying to survive on a desert island for almost a year.
 This film was not very successful.

 Luis Buñuel directed Adventures of Robinson Crusoe starring Dan O'Herlihy, released in 1954.
 Luis Buñuel filmed an account which at first viewing appeared to be a rather simple straightforward telling of Robinson Crusoe.
-A big stand out with this film is that Buñuel breaks the previous films’ traditions of having Friday as a slave and Crusoe as the master.
+A big stand out with this film is that Buñuel breaks the previous films' traditions of having Friday as a slave and Crusoe as the master.
 The two manage to become actually friends and they operate essentially as equals.

-Walt Disney later comedicized the novel with Lt.
+In 1966, Walt Disney later comedicized the novel with Lt.
 Robin Crusoe, U.S.N., featuring Dick Van Dyke.
 In this version, Friday became a beautiful woman, but named 'Wednesday' instead.

 Variations on the theme include the 1954 Miss Robin Crusoe, with a female castaway, played by Amanda Blake, and a female Friday, and in 1965 we get the film adaptation Robinson Crusoe on Mars, starring Paul Mantee, with an alien Friday portrayed by Victor Lundin and an added character played by Adam West.
 Byron Haskins manages to underscore Crusoe's removal and field of the red planet that we call mars.
 Our main character meets a Friday-esque character but makes no effort to try and understand his language.
 Like the book, in this film, Friday is trying to escape from cruel masters.
 This movie has lots of appeal to fans of adventures stories and the film has a distinctive visual style that adds to its character.